-Here, we used the fact that the value of the push-forward of a function $f$ at a point $x$ of $M$ can be obtained by summation over the values of the function $f$ at all points in the fiber of the point $x$ in $N$.
+Here, we used the fact that the value of the push-forward of a function $f$ at a point $x$ of $M$ can be obtained by the summation over the values of the function $f$ at all points in the fiber of the point $x$ in $N$.
 This relation defines a smooth function on $M$.
-Then, the integral of this pullback over $M$ can be lifted to the covering space as follows:
+Then, the integral of this push-forward function on $M$ can be lifted to $N$ using

 Therefore, if we have a covering of the moduli space that has a well-defined region in the Teichm\"uller space, then the integration of a function on the moduli space can be performed by expressing this function as a push-forward of a function in the covering space.
 In the remaining part of this section, we shall explain that it is indeed possible to find such a covering of the moduli space and express the MCG-invariant functions as a push-forward of a function defined in the covering space.